dojo/widgets/src/grid/README.md

 * `columnId` - `id` from `columnConfig` of the column that sort has been requested for
 * `direction` - value to filter on

+### height

+The `height` property sets the overall height of the grid and allows the grid to calculate how many rows to render to the DOM.

 ### updater

 The `updater` is an optional function responsible for performing updates made by `editable` columns.